Ly Tong: Anti-communist activism

 In the 1990s he decided to take up anti-communist activities, and in 1992, he hijacked a Vietnam Airlines airliner.
 Ly Tong's copilot claimed that he was forced to fly over Ho Chi Minh City so that Ly Tong could drop thousands of leaflets calling for insurrection against the communist government of Vietnam.
 He parachuted and jumped from the plane, but he landed in a swamp and was apprehended by Vietnamese soldiers and sentenced to 20 years' imprisonment.
 In 1998 the Vietnamese government released him as part of an amnesty program along with other democracy activists.
 Colonel An Vo from New Orleans is said to have gone back to help him become free.

 On January 1, 2000, he flew over Havana, Cuba, and dropped leaflets encouraging the Cuban people to rise up and revolt against the government of Fidel Castro.
 On his return to Kendall-Tamiami Executive Airport in Florida, he was detained and questioned by U.S. Immigration and Customs Enforcement but was released without charges.
 The Federal Aviation Administration suspended his pilots' license.
 On his return to Florida, he was hailed a hero by some Cuban-Americans and there was a return parade for his flight over Cuba.

-On November 17, 2000, Ly Tong and a copilot flew to Thailand, from where he flew to drop 50,000 pamphlets calling for armed demonstrations against the communist government of Vietnam over Ho Chi Minh City.
+On November 17, 2000, Ly Tong and a copilot flew to Thailand by a Partenavia P.68C, registration HS-TCL, owned by Civil Aviation Training Center of Thailand (CATC), from where he flew to drop 50,000 pamphlets calling for armed demonstrations against the communist government of Vietnam over Ho Chi Minh City.
 The leaflet-dropping coincided with a visit to Vietnam by then-U.S. President Bill Clinton.
 After landing, he was arrested by Thai authorities.
 In December 2004, the Vietnamese government sent an extradition request to Thailand, accusing Tong of slandering the Government of Vietnam and violating the territorial security of Vietnam.
 The Thai lower court did not consider the slander charge, deeming it a political offense, but ruled there was sufficient reason to extradite Tong.
 In 2006, Tong was released by the Thai government and returned to the United States.
 The decision to extradite Tong to Vietnam was overturned by Thai appeals court after it ruled that Tong's act was a political offense, rather than a criminal one.